High-power laser beam shaping using a metasurface for shock excitation and focusing at the microscale: Acknowledgement

 \section{Acknowledgement}

-We acknowledge insightful discussions with Marcus Ossiander and Maryna Meretska from Harvard John A. Paulson School of Engineering and Applied Sciences.
-We acknowledge funding from the DEVCOM Soldier Center and the Assistant Secretary of the Army for Acquisition Logistics and Training, specifically 0601102A Defense Sciences.
-T.P. acknowledges financial support from DGA (Direction Générale de l'Armement) under grant ERE 2017 60 0040 as well as from Région Bretagne under grant SAD.
+We acknowledge funding from the DEVCOM Soldier Center and the Assistant Secretary of the Army for Acquisition Logistics and Training, specifically 0601102A, as well as the Laboratory University Collaboration Initiative (LUCI) program from the Department of Defense.
+T.P. acknowledges financial support from DGA (Direction Générale de l'Armement) under grant ERE 2017 60 0040, Rennes Métropole and Région Bretagne under grant SAD.
 Y.K. acknowledges support from a DAAD (German Academic Exchange Service) fellowship.
+This work was performed, in part, at the Center for Nanoscale Systems (CNS), a member of the National Nanotechnology Coordinated Infrastructure (NNCI), which is supported by the NSF under award no. ECCS-2025158.
+CNS is a part of Harvard University.